olemaire/spki/bash/README.md

     automated="yes"  # Define if SPKI must be full automated or not (yes/not)

-To configure the default fields of your PKI, modify the following variables to best suit your need.
+To configure the default fields of your PKI, modify the following variables to best suit your need (see #Tips and Tricks section of this document for some more infos).
 For example:

     # user/context variables - have to be changed depending on user/context
     COUNTRY="US"               # Country Code you want to registrer the PKI to (must be 2 letter country code)